kihonvn/english/vocabulary/symbol-n.md

 /ˈsɪmbl/

-## a sign, number, letter, etc. that has a fixed meaning, especially in science, mathematics, and music.
+## a sign, number, letter, etc. that has a fixed meaning, especially in science, mathematics, and music. (ký hiệu)